Samir Naji Mukbel

 He was abducted on Pakistan’s border with Afghanistan after requesting consular assistance when his passport was stolen.
 He was held in prison for two months before being handed over to US forces.

-Samir has been held without charge or trial for 13 years.
+Samir was finally released to Oman in January 2016 after being held without charge or trial for 14 years.

 In 2013, Samir joined a mass hunger strike in peaceful protest at his indefinite detention.
 He undergoes painful force-feeding sessions twice a day, and in April 2013, he wrote about the torture of his imprisonment and abuse for the New York Times.
 It became the most-read article on their site that day.
 He has told his Reprieve lawyers how detainees have been moved to the notoriously punishing Camp VI “to break the determination of the hunger strikers.”
 He says that the Colonel in charge has told them that “Any person who continues on the hunger strike will be moved to solitary confinement and will be removed from communal areas.”
 Samir also helped to expose the new force-feeding guidelines at the prison.